redintro/katas/git-kata.md

 - View the difference between the current working tree and the repository: git diff HEAD

+- View git log: git log

 - View the difference between the current working tree and a commit in the repository: git diff commit-id

-- View difference between two commits (commit ID, branch name or tag to reference commit): git commit-id-1 commit-id-2
+- View difference between two commits (commit ID, branch name or tag to reference commit): git diff commit-id-1 commit-id-2

-- View git log: git log

 - View last N commits: git log -2